Don’t get caught off-guard next time an employer asks you, “Are you a leader or a follower?”

 Will you enjoy the role and be likely to stay?

-These are the types of things every hiring manager is looking for in an interview, especially when they ask a question like this.
+These are the types of things every employer is looking for in the interview, especially when they ask a question like this.

 So the bottom line is: They’re asking because they want to know if you’ll fit with the role and with the team.

 That means you need to do one important thing: Never go into an interview without reviewing the job description and knowing what the company wants!
 (The job description is the single best place to see what the employer is looking for in someone they hire).